 Azulita Project co-founder Lainie Johnstone has a BS in Biology and an MS in Zoology and Physiology.
 Recently her work has focused on collaborating with and managing environmental and educational NGOs.
-She is passionate about addressing environmental and educational issues through solutions-based, economically sustainable community programing.
+She is passionate about addressing environmental and educational issues through solutions-based, economically sustainable community programming.

 John Tveten is an ER Physician based in Flagstaff Arizona.
-His work led to him to a conviction that we are only as healthy as the world we live in.
+His work led him to a conviction that we are only as healthy as the world we live in.
 For the past twenty years John has served on boards of multiple conservation NGOs.
 As an avid surfer, he was drawn to Azulita’s commitment to protecting our oceans.